Meet BPP University Law School at the Legal Cheek UK Virtual Law Fair on 4 November 2021

 BPP University Law School is one of the largest legal education players in the UK with over 5,000 students across 20 study centres and online.

-It delivers a wide range of postgraduate law programmes, including a new Law Conversion Course (PGDL), which it says helps non-law students meet the “specific demands” of the Solicitors Qualifying Exam (SQE).
+It delivers a wide range of postgraduate law programmes, including a range of new preparation course to help students meet the “specific demands” of the Solicitors Qualifying Exam (SQE).

 For non-law graduates, BPP has created a full-time year-long course priced at £16,250 in London and £13,500 elsewhere.
 Law grads, meanwhile, will undertake a shorter seven-month course which costs £11,500 in London and £9,500 elsewhere.

 Unlike its law school rivals who have chosen to divide the exam prep into distinct SQE1 and 2 courses, BPP has decided its aspiring lawyers will undertake a single prep programme before they embark on a short, intensive revision course ahead of sitting SQE2.
 Its first SQE courses will start in February 2022.

 BPP will offer full-time, part-time and online-only study options, as well as a range of new postgraduate and bolt-on skills courses.
 The latter includes BPP’s new ‘Essentials for Practice’ programme which has been developed in collaboration with City law firms, and helps students develop a range of application-boosting commercial and digital skills.
 The ‘Essentials’ programme is included in the price for law grads, but will cost non-law grads £5,750 in London and £4,750 elsewhere.

 Discounts and postgraduate funding are available when multiple courses are committed to or bought together as part of a package.